 As with all therapeutic proteins, there is a potential for developing antibodies to VPRIV.
 In clinical studies, 1 of 54 (2%) patients who had not previously been treated with ERT, who were then treated with VPRIV, developed antibodies.
 One additional patient developed antibodies to VPRIV during an extension study.
 It is unknown if having antibodies to VPRIV is associated with a higher risk of infusion reactions.
 Patients with an immune response to other enzyme replacement therapies who are switching to VPRIV should continue to be monitored for antibodies to VPRIV.

-For additional safety information, please click here for Full Prescribing Information and discuss with your doctor
+For additional safety information, please click here for Full Prescribing Information including WARNING for Risk of Anaphylaxis, and discuss with your doctor

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.